ARMmbed/BLEIntros/InDepth/ConnectionParameters.md

 ##Putting it Together

 Here's a diagram describing an interaction between a peripheral and a central.
-Note that in this case, we've named the variable holding the connection interval ``connectionInterval``, but this is not a universal name:
+Note that in this example we've named the variable holding the connection interval ``connectionInterval``:

 <span style="text-align:center; display:block;">
 ![](/InDepth/Images/Connection_parameters.png)